Friday prayer: Jumu'ah prayer

+According to Shi'ite doctrine, two qunut (raising one's hands for supplication during salat) is especially recommended during salatul Jum'ah.
+The first Qunut is offered in the 1st rak'at before ruku' and the second is offered in the 2nd rak'at after rising from ruku'.
+According to Shiite doctrine, it is advisable (Sunnat) to recite Surah al-Jum'ah in the first rak'at and Surah al-Munafiqun in the second rak'at, after Surah al-Hamd.

+Religious significance

+Of the day Friday

+Although Friday is not a sabbath in Islam it is recognized as a superior and holy day.
+According to the Islamic scholar Ibn Qayyim al-Jawziyya there are 32 reasons that Friday is special.
+Some of the reasons include a belief that Friday was the day when Adam was created, entered into, and expelled from Jannah.
+It is also the day of the week when the Day of Judgment will occur and the world will end.
+There is also a belief that Allah is more likely to forgive and bless on Fridays.
+It is also believed to be the day that Islam was revealed to be perfected.

 Obligation

-There is consensus among Muslims regarding the Friday prayer (salat al-jum‘ah) being wajib - required - in accordance with the Quranic verse, as well as the many traditions narrated both by Shi’i and Sunni sources.
+There is consensus among Muslims regarding the Friday prayer (salat al-jum'ah) being wajib – required – in accordance with the Quranic verse, as well as the many traditions narrated both by Shi'i and Sunni sources.
 According to the majority of Sunni schools and some Shiite jurists, Friday prayer is a religious obligation, but their differences were based on whether its obligation is conditional to the presence of the ruler or his deputy in it or if it is wajib unconditionally.
 The Hanafis and the Twelver Imamis believe that the presence of the ruler or his deputy is necessary; the Friday prayer is not obligatory if neither of them is present.
-The Imamis require the ruler to be just (‘adil); otherwise his presence is equal to his absence.
+The Imamis require the ruler to be just ('adil); otherwise his presence is equal to his absence.
 To the Hanafis, his presence is sufficient even if he is not just.
-The Shafi‘is, Malikis and Hanbalis attach no significance to the presence of the ruler.
+The Shafi'is, Malikis and Hanbalis attach no significance to the presence of the ruler.

 Moreover, it has been stated that Jum'ah is not obligatory for old men, children, women, slaves, travellers, the sick, blind and disabled, as well as those who are outside the limit of two farsakhs.